There are plenty of options for RV parks in Florida, and we had a blast gathering our favorites.

-While saving money by staying at a less expensive RV park is a thrifty way to save money, staying at Disney property is a whole different experience.
+While staying at a less expensive RV park is a thrifty way to save money, staying on Disney property is a whole different experience.
 If Magic Kingdom is the happiest place on Earth, then Fort Wilderness must be the happiest campground on Earth.

 While they do pack the campsites in pretty tight, big rigs are still welcome here as they accommodate up to 45′ rigs.

 Enjoy their pool with corkscrew waterslide, or check out some of the resort’s planned activities for the whole family.
 They also have unique experiences like horseback riding, canoeing, and archery.
 In the wintertime, enjoy a sleigh ride.

 Make sure you reserve a golf cart here too — this resort is so big, that a golf cart will not only make getting around easier, but will also up the fun factor!